Bill C-71 and the Impact of Parliamentary Dissolution

 To prove Canadian citizenship, first determine if you are eligible.
 There are several paths to gaining citizenship, each with its own criteria.
 The most common paths are citizenship through birth and citizenship by descent.

 Citizenship by descent often involves more complicated criteria.
-You are eligible if at least one of your parents was a Canadian citizen at the time of your birth.
-Your citizenship can also be linked through grandparents in certain cases, though verifying this pathway might require more detailed documentation.
-Ensure you explore any potential claims to citizenship through your family lineage, especially if your parents or grandparents were immigrants themselves.
+You are eligible if at least one of your parents, Grandparents or Great Grandparent and beyond was a Canadian citizen at the time of your birth.

 Each path to citizenship has specific legal requirements.
 It’s essential to understand which category you fall under, as this determines the type of evidence you need to collect for your application.
 Knowing your eligibility helps streamline the process, allowing you to focus on compiling the right documents.